Richard Harris: 1959–1963: Early roles and breakthrough

-1967-1971: Rise to prominence
+1967–1971: Rise to prominence

 As a change of pace, he was the romantic lead in a Doris Day spy spoof comedy, Caprice (1967), directed by Frank Tashlin.
 Harris next performed the role of King Arthur in the film adaptation of the musical play Camelot (1967).
 Critic Roger Ebert described the casting of Harris and Vanessa Redgrave as "about the best King Arthur and Queen Guenevere I can imagine".
-Harris revived the role in a Broadway revival at the Winter Garden Theatre from 15 November 1981, to 2 January 1982, and broadcast on HBO a year later.
+Harris revived the role on Broadway at the Winter Garden Theatre from 15 November 1981 to 2 January 1982, and broadcast on HBO a year later.
 Starring Meg Bussert as Guenevere, Richard Muenz as Lancelot and Thor Fields as Tom of Warwick.
 Harris, who had starred in the film, and Muenz also took the show on tour nationwide.

 In The Molly Maguires (1970), he played James McParland, the detective who infiltrates the title organisation, headed by Sean Connery.
-It was a box office flop.
+It was a box-office flop.
 However A Man Called Horse (1970), with Harris in the title role, an 1825 English aristocrat who is captured by Native Americans, was a major success.
-He played the title role in the film Cromwell in 1970 opposite Alec Guinness as King Charles I of England.
+He portrayed Oliver Cromwell in the film Cromwell in 1970 opposite Alec Guinness as King Charles I of England.
 That year British exhibitors voted him the 9th-most popular star at the UK box office.

 In 1971 Harris starred in a BBC TV film adaptation The Snow Goose, from a screenplay by Paul Gallico.
-It won a Golden Globe for Best Movie made for TV and was nominated for both a BAFTA and an Emmy. and was shown in the U.S. as part of the Hallmark Hall of Fame.
+It won a Golden Globe for Best Movie made for TV and was nominated for both a BAFTA and an Emmy. and was shown in the United States as part of the Hallmark Hall of Fame.
 He made his directorial debut with Bloomfield (1971) and starred in Man in the Wilderness (1971), a revisionist Western based on the Hugh Glass story.